miguelovo/miguelovo.github.io/technical reports.md

 permalink: /technical teports/
 ---

 Note that EPRI citations do not include contributors' names.
-The list/contacts is available within the report.
+The list is available within the report.